Positive trace polynomials and the universal Procesi-Schacher conjecture: Introduction

 \subsection{Acknowledgments}

 The authors thank Jean-Pierre Tignol for sharing his expertise and generously allowing us to include his ideas that led to the counterexample for the universal Procesi-Schacher conjecture, and James Pascoe for his thoughtful suggestions.
+We also acknowledge fruitful Oberwolfach discussions with Cordian Riener and Markus Schweighofer.